5 Reasons to Get Your PhD in Forensic Psychology

 Psychology plays an important role in the legal system.
-If you’re interested in making an impact in the criminal justice system as a psychologist, a PhD in Forensic Psychology may be for you.
+If you’re interested in making an impact in the criminal justice system as a psychology professional, a PhD in Forensic Psychology may be for you.

 While many universities offer psychology doctoral programs with specializations in forensics, some offer a specialized doctorate in forensic psychology.